course-dprep/the-length-effect/README.md

- **Important:** This is a template repository to help you set up your team project.
->
-> You are free to modify it based on your needs.
-For example, if your data is downloaded using *multiple* scripts instead of a single one (as shown in `\data\`), structure the code accordingly.
-The same applies to all other starter files—adapt or remove them as needed.
->
-> Feel free to delete this text.

-# The influence of movie duration on audience raitings, controling for release year
-*Describe the purpose of this project*
+# Introduction
+The purpose of this project is to examine whether and how movie length influences audience ratings, while controlling for release year.
+We aim to test if longer films are consistently perceived as higher quality or if extended runtimes risk diminishing audience engagement.
+By focusing directly on runtime rather than treating it as a side factor, we seek to establish a clear relationship between film length and ratings.
+This will allow us to identify whether there is an optimal duration for films and to understand how this relationship may have shifted over time.

 ## Motivation

 In evaluating audience reception of films, factors such as actor performance, genre, and budget have been extensively studied as significant predictors of individual ratings (Wallace et al., 1993).
+Runtime, frequently included as a control variable in prior research, also carries meaningful implications for audience perception (Ashari et al., 2022).
+A longer duration of the movie often reflects higher production value and suggests a narrative depth that justifies viewers’ time investment.
+However, excessive runtime may adversely affect enjoyment due to decreased audience attention and potential fatigue.

+Empirical evidence on the relationship between movie duration and audience ratings remains inconclusive.
+Some studies identify a positive association, whereas others report a non-linear or genre specific effect.
+To address this gap, the current study investigates the influence of movie duration on audience ratings.

+Given that rating behaviour and audience preferences evolve over time (Amendola et al., 2015), we incorporate release year as a control variable to enhance the internal validity of our analysis and account for temporal dynamics in consumer behaviour.

 *Academic relevance*